Academic Classrooms (CWRU faculty and students only)

 Kulas Music Library is a satellite library of Kelvin Smith Library, the university’s main library.
 It contains more than 45,000 items, including music scores, books on music, sound recordings, video recordings, microforms, and music periodicals.
 The library contains a listening room for use of the sound recording and video collections.
 Music majors at the university also have access to the Robinson Music Library of the Cleveland Institute of Music.
 The Case Western Reserve Kulas Music Library and the CIM Robinson Music Library coordinate acquisitions and services, and their collections reflect institutional strengths while also supporting the CWRU/CIM Joint Music Program.
 Learn more about the Kulas Music Library.

-Denison Hall, located near Wade Commons (the main hub for the North Residential Village), is used primarily for ensemble rehearsals.
-This facility houses several Wenger practice modules, one of which is a “virtual reality” acoustic room; a percussion studio; and a music library.
-Classrooms include the Wade Rehearsal Hall, Denison Rehearsal Hall, and Denison Chamber Room.
+Denison Music Hall (at Wade Commons)*, is located near the North Residential Village and is used primarily for ensemble rehearsals.
+This facility houses six Wenger practice modules, one of which is a “virtual reality” acoustic room; a percussion studio; and a music library.
+The four classrooms include the Spartan Rehearsal Hall, Wade Rehearsal Hall, Denison Rehearsal Hall, and Denison Classroom.
 The facility also has storage rooms for marching band uniforms/equipment and instrument storage lockers (available to music majors and students enrolled in ensembles).
-In general, the classrooms in Denison Hall are to be utilized by students who are music majors or are enrolled in music ensembles (MUEN) or applied music lessons (MUAP).
+In general, the classrooms in Denison Hall are to be utilized by music majors or CWRU students enrolled in music ensembles or applied music lessons.

 Maltz Performing Arts Center (Map)

-The Milton and Tamar Maltz Performing Arts Center at The Temple–Tifereth Israel opened in 2015 after extensive restoration and renovation of the structure, which first opened as a synagogue in 1924.
-Today, the center is an active venue for performances and events, including lectures and music concerts.
-Located at 1855 Ansel Road at East 105th Street, it includes Silver Hall, a 1,000-seat concert hall for large ensemble performances, and Koch Hall, a 90-seat recital hall for smaller performances.
-Learn more about the Maltz Performing Arts Center.
+The Milton and Tamar Maltz Performing Arts Center at The Temple–Tifereth Israel opened in 2015 after extensive restoration and renovation of the structure, which first served as a synagogue in 1924.
+Today, the center is an active venue for performances and events, including lectures and music concerts, including the Silver Hall Concert Series (during which our department ensembles perform).
+Phase One includes Silver Hall, a 1,000-seat concert hall for large ensemble performances, and Koch Hall, a 90-seat recital hall for smaller performances.
+Learn more about Phase Two of the project.